-About this website and its creators
+About this website and its creator

 Risk and Rigor NEEDED web-based accompaniment because its chapter on the "How To's" references a series of short videos that show the process of building a handwritten decision tree, step by step.
 Though the book provides urls, the links are not "live" in the hard copy.
 (They are live and clickable in electronic, downloadable pdf versions.)
 Thus, this website contains a page for Risk and Rigor book readers that includes direct links to these videos, and to its free downloadable chapters.

-Fortunately, we began thinking beyond the books, to create this website for lawyers seeking analytical and communication strategies toward well advised and fully informed clients.
+I hope it will be useful for lawyers seeking analytical and communication strategies toward well advised and fully informed clients.
 Of course, it's also for the benefit of mediators, judges, magistrates, and other professionals who work in litigation contexts, and for professors and trainers of current and future lawyers.

-We hope that lawyers, law professors, law students and other legal professionals using this site will spread the word.
+I hope that lawyers, law professors, law students and other legal professionals using this site will spread the word.
 Perhaps, over time, more lawyers and clients will engage in rigorous analysis and robust discussion of litigation risks, costs, and consequences.
 Our profession’s standards will be more widely realized by more fully informed clients, equipped to make decisions about whether to commence, continue or settle a legal dispute.

 She the author of Risk and Rigor: A Lawyer's Guide to Assessing Casea and Advising Clients (DRI Press 2019) and Client Science: Advice for Lawyers on Counseling Clients Through Bad News and Other Legal Realities (Oxford Univ.
 Press, 2012) as well as many articles, chapters, simulations, and videos.